salvorrafns/Cut-and-run-analyses/README.md

 Here is a workflow that we used:
 (https://kimberleya.github.io/Cut-and-run-analyses/analysis)

+## Creating bigWig files

-## Creating bigWig files normalised to genome coverage for visualising with UCSC browser or some other tool.
-You can do something like this using samTools and deepTools
+Making bigWig files normalised to genome coverage for visualising with UCSC browser or some other tool.
+You can do something like this using samTools and deepTools:

 ```
 #Making bigWig files from bam files for visualisation on genome browser, normalised to 1x coverage of mouse genome